 Introduction

 This appendix details the policies and methodologies which were used to create the fuel substitution calculator.
-It includes an explanation of how the emission intensity factors were derived, and how the single set of factors are used to determine the source energy and emissions of fuel substitution measures.
+It includes an explanation of how the emission intensity factors were derived, and how the factors are used to determine the source energy and emissions of fuel substitution measures.

 First, it is important to note that only the source energy from depletable fossil-fuel resources are currently considered in the intensity factors for fuel substitution measures.
 For the purpose of the fuel substitution test, the California Public Utilities Commission (CPUC) considers the source energy and emissions for renewable generation, such as solar, wind, and hydro-electric generation, to be zero.